JavaScript Virtual Scrolling Library for Large Lists and Infinite Scroll

 hcg-virtual-scroll diagram: a list with many rows on screen produces only about eight row elements in the DOM, nested inside hcg-vs-container, hcg-vs-phantom, and hcg-vs-content

-• Infinite scroll with onReachEnd callback
+• Infinite scroll - onReachEnd + append() for paginated loading.

 Live Demo

 Scroll through 10,000 items below.
-Only the visible rows exist in the DOM at any time, open your browser DevTools and inspect the list while scrolling to see it in action.
+Only the visible rows exist in the DOM at any time, open your browser DevTools and inspect the list while scrolling to see it in action. see the See the full interactive demo page.

 10 000 rows - itemHeight: 50 - bufferSize: 3 - adaptiveOverscan: true